Phoenix Lights: Governor's response

 Shortly after the 1997 incident, Arizona Governor Fife Symington III held a press conference, joking that "they found who was responsible" and revealing an aide dressed in an alien costume.
-Later in 2007, Symington reportedly told a UFO investigator he'd had a personal close encounter with an alien spacecraft but remained silent "because he didn't want to panic the populace".
+Later, in 2007, Symington reportedly told a UFO investigator he'd had a personal close encounter with an alien spacecraft but remained silent "because he didn't want to panic the populace".
 According to Symington, "I'm a pilot and I know just about every machine that flies.
 It was bigger than anything that I've ever seen.
 It remains a great mystery.
-Other people saw it, responsible people," Symington said Thursday.
-"I don't know why people would ridicule it".
+Other people saw it, responsible people...
+I don't know why people would ridicule it".

-2007 reports
+Later reports

 Lights were reported by observers and recorded by the local Fox News television station on February 6, 2007.
 According to military officials and the FAA, these were flares dropped by F-16 "Fighting Falcon" aircraft training at Luke Air Force Base.

-2008 reports

 On April 21, 2008, lights were reported over Phoenix by local residents.
 These lights reportedly appeared to change from square to triangular formation over time.
 A valley resident reported that shortly after the lights appeared, three jets were seen heading west in the direction of the lights.
-An official from Luke AFB denied any U.S. Air Force activity in the area.
-On April 22, 2008, a resident of Phoenix told a newspaper that the lights were nothing more than his neighbor releasing helium balloons with flares attached.
+An official from Luke AFB stated that there was no U.S. Air Force activity in the area.
+The next day, a resident of Phoenix told a newspaper that the lights were nothing more than his neighbor releasing helium balloons with flares attached.
 This was confirmed by a police helicopter.
 The following day, a Phoenix resident, who declined to be identified in news reports, stated that he had attached flares to helium balloons and released them from his back yard.